 All Allow Origins(*), localhost Access-Control-Allow-Headers Determines, as part of the response to a preflight request (a request that checks to see if the CORS protocol is understood), which header field names can be used during the actual request.
-The gateway will set the header values defined under Access Control Allow Headers configurations. authorization, Access-Control-Allow-Origin, Content-type, SOAPAction Access-Control-Allow-Methods This header specifies the method(s) allowed when accessing the resource in response to a preflight request.
+The Gateway will set the header values defined under Access Control Allow Headers configurations. authorization, Access-Control-Allow-Origin, Content-type, SOAPAction, apikey, testkey Access-Control-Allow-Methods This header specifies the method(s) allowed when accessing the resource in response to a preflight request.
 Required methods can be defined under the Access Control Allow Method configuration.
 GET, PUT, POST, DELETE, PATCH, OPTIONS Access-Control-Allow-Credentials Determines whether or not the response to the request can be exposed to the page.
 It can be exposed when the header value is true.
 The header value can be set to true/false by enabling/disabling the Access Control Allow Credentials configuration. true, false

 You have successfully enabled CORS for a specific API.

 api-manager.xml file is only valid for APIs created via the WSO2 API manager Publisher application.
 Therefore, you can enable CORS for OAuth token related APIs ( /authorize, /revoke, /token, /userinfo ) as follows.